open-pioneer/trails-openlayers-base-packages/src/packages/feature-editing/README.md

 - New features are created based on the configured feature template (i.e. `defaultProperties`, `geometryType`, etc.).
   The user can draw the feature's geometry on a temporary layer.

-In both cases, feature attributes can be editing using the editor's form controls.
+In both cases, feature attributes can be edited using the editor's form controls.
 Note however, that the (preexisting) features on the map are **never** modified directly.
 Instead, the editor calls the `FeatureWriter`'s methods to apply any changes made by the user (see [FeatureWriter](#featurewriter) below).